Interferon Beta-1a (Injection)

 - Rebif® comes as an autoinjector pen or a prefilled syringe.
-It works best if you use it at the same time (usually in the late afternoon or evening) on the same 3 days each week (such as Monday, Wednesday, and Friday) at least 48 hours apart.
+It works best if you use it at the same time on the same 3 days each week, at least 48 hours apart.

 - Avonex® comes as a prefilled autoinjector pen, a prefilled syringe, or a powder.
 The powder must be mixed with sterile water before it is given.
-Do not shake the vial after you add the water.
-Gently swirl the water and medicine together to mix.
-The mixture should be clear or slightly yellow.
-Do not use the mixture if you see particles in it.
+Follow instructions to mix.
 Use the medicine as soon as possible after you mix it.
 If you cannot give your shot right away, you can keep the syringe in the refrigerator for up to 6 hours.
 After 6 hours, throw the medicine away and mix another dose.

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- After you have used 1 dose of the prefilled syringe or Rebif® Rebidose® autoinjector, throw away any medicine left in the syringe or autoinjector.
+- After you have used a dose of the prefilled syringe or Rebif® Rebidose® autoinjector, throw away any medicine that is leftover.
 Do not reuse needles or syringes.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-This will then change the time for your next dose.
-After you use the missed dose, use your next regular dose of Rebif® 48 hours later and go back to your regular schedule the following week.
-For Avonex®, call your doctor if your next regular dose is less than 2 days away.
-For either brand, do not use extra medicine to make up for a missed dose and do not use this medicine 2 days in a row.
+- Rebif®: Give the dose as soon as you remember.
+Skip the next day and give your next regular dose 48 hours later.
+Go back to your regular schedule the following week.
+Do not use extra medicine to make up for a missed dose.
+Do not use this medicine 2 days in a row.